An Ounce of Prevention

 A Yellow Pages or Internet search for "Background Checks" or "Employment Screening" will yield any number of businesses that specialize in this area.
 Background checks such as social security verification, criminal history checks, driving records, and even credit checks may be appropriate types given the type of job skills required and responsibility of the position.
 Although such reports are not without cost, they can be justified if the job requires a college degree or other specialized certification such as a CPA or teaching credential.

-Based on more than 2.5 million background checks it performed, ADP Screening & Selection Services reports that more than 40 percent of applicants materially misrepresented (corporate-speak for "lied") about their backgrounds--nearly half regarding their level of Remember, a signed employment application is a legal document, and in most states falsification can be grounds for termination--even if the employee has performed well in their job duties.
+Based on more than 2.5 million background checks it performed, ADP Screening & Selection Services reports that more than 40 percent of applicants materially misrepresented (corporate-speak for "lied") about their backgrounds--nearly half regarding their level of education.
+Remember, a signed employment application is a legal document, and in most states falsification can be grounds for termination--even if the employee has performed well in their job duties.

 Finally, take advantage of human resource tips and literature available from professional associations, business groups, the franchisor, and the local Chamber of Commerce.